yansal/sql/README.md

 # sql

 * sql/hooks: hook into the connection, useful for instrumenting
+* sql/nest: nest transactions with savepoints
 * sql/scan: scan rows to maps and structs

-TODO: build commands, nested tx via savepoint, preloads
+TODO: build commands, preloads